 Norville v.
 Staten Island University Hospital

-Jury verdict $6,030,744 in disability discrimination case involving nurse with herniated disk who needed accommodation in lifting.
+Jury verdict $6,030,744 in disability discrimination case.
+A nurse just needed a little help lifting, and the employer stubbornly refused.
 Federal Court, Eastern District of New York, 96 CV 5222 (RJD)

 More about the Norville case reported in: